 Transaction Data includes details about payments from you and other details of products and services you have purchased from us.

-Technical Data includes Internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access Shagle, including your webcam and microphone.
+Technical Data includes Internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website, including your webcam and microphone.

 Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-Location Data: includes your current location disclosed by GPS technology and IP address, as well as information about proxies.
+Location Data: includes your current location disclosed by IP address, as well as information about proxies.

 We do not collect any Special Categories of Personal Data about you (this include details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data) unless you voluntarily provide it.
-Nor do we collect any information about criminal convictions and offenses.
+We do not collect any information about criminal convictions and offenses.

 If you fail to provide personal data